 5. The Bachelor Party and Swan Song (Tie)

 Only a show like Walker, Texas Ranger could feature two separate episodes where Walker has to fight a grizzly bear.
-The first is Swan Song, where Alex and Walker head to Utah to investigate a plane crash from eight years ago where a group of bank robbers, with $3 million in cash, crashed in the mountains.
-A group of greedy fortune hunters follows Walker’s team and both groups are in danger from the crazy, cannibal plane crash survivor now living in the woods and bears, who are powerless against the intensity of the Walker stare down.
-The other time Walker had to fight off a bear was when he, Trivette, and Gage headed into the woods for Walker’s bachelor party and found themselves being hunted by a stubborn and vicious grizzly.
+The first is Swan Song, where Alex and Walker head to Utah to investigate a plane crash from eight years ago, where a group of bank robbers, with $3 million in cash, crashed in the mountains.
+A group of greedy fortune hunters follows Walker’s team, and both groups are in danger from the crazy, cannibal plane-crash survivor now living in the woods and from bears, who are powerless against the intensity of the Walker stare-down.
+The other time Walker had to fight off a bear was when he, Trivette, and Gage headed into the woods for Walker’s bachelor party and found themselves hunted by a stubborn, vicious grizzly.
 It’s a scientific fact that Chuck Norris is the natural enemy of the bear, so everyone managed to escape intact.

 4. Thunderhawk